+- Disrespect to another person

+- Cheating

-- Disrespect to another person - Cheating - Using, displaying or ringing of cellular phones on school grounds during school hours (in addition the device will be held for 2 weeks by the office for the first offense).
-Second offense: phone will be confiscated for the remainder of the school year.
-ALL CELLULAR PHONES MUST BE TURNED OFF WHILE ON SCHOOL PREMISES. - Using, displaying or generating sound with an unauthorized electronic device (any electronic device other than an Apple iPad for 6th, 7th and 8th grades) during regular school hours.
+- Using, displaying or ringing of cellular phones on school grounds during school hours (in addition the device will be held by the office until parent picks up).
+Student will receive a detention.
+ALL CELLULAR PHONES MUST BE TURNED OFF WHILE ON SCHOOL

+CELLULAR PHONES MUST BE TURNED OFF WHILE ON SCHOOL PREMISES.

+- Using, displaying or generating sound with an unauthorized electronic device (any electronic device other than an Apple iPad for 6th, 7th and 8th grades) during regular school hours.
 Additionally, the device will be held for up to 2 weeks by the main office for the first offense.
 Second offense: electronic device will be confiscated for the remainder of the school year. - Using of profanity, racial slurs, and sexual language to a person - Sexual harassment in verbal or physical form - Physical, verbal or technological violence of any form, including harassment of individuals